 “I believe in CILS’ mission to advance and protect Indian rights and the sovereignty of tribes,” Godbe said.
 “I also have seen firsthand how legal aid can help low-income and older folks secure much-needed public benefits and stay in their homes.”

-Attorney Godbe joins CILS after spending three years in private practice in Wisconsin.
+Michael joins CILS after three years in private practice in Wisconsin.
 “My prior legal practice was advocating on behalf of consumers facing abusive debt collection and employees facing discrimination in the workplace or wrongful termination.
 I am grateful to join the CILS community and feel fortunate to be able to use my legal training to advocate for the communities our office serves.”